 When the coating is complete, take the sample for electron beam lithography.
 [1] Have the sample fixed on the jig for the machine.
 [2] Then, put the jig in the machine’s chamber and complete the loading process.
 [3] Move on to work with the console and prepare the electron beam lithography system for the procedure.
 [4-TXT]

-WIDE: Talent with the sample mounted on a jig at E machine
+WIDE: Talent with the sample mounted on a jig at EBL machine

 CU: The sample in position on the jig